impy-project/chromo/README.md

 - Python 3.6+
 - Linux, Mac OS X, or Windows

-### Without docker

-If you have trouble with this installation guide, look into the subsection which explains how to install in impy in a fixed docker environment.

-The package is (will be) available including pre-compiled binaries.
-The installation in that case simplifies to (*this does not work yet use installation from source*):
+### From PyPI (not yet available)

     pip install impy

+The package will be available as a pre-compiled binary wheels in the future, but for now you have to compile it from source, see next subsection.

+### From source

+Installation from source requires a Python installation setup for development, as well as C and Fortran compilers.

-To build from source (the **recursive** flag is important to checkout the sub-modules):
+To build from source (the **recursive** flag is important to check out submodules):

     git clone --recursive https://github.com/impy-project/impy
     cd impy
-    pip install -e .
+    pip install -v -e .
-    make -j<insert number of CPU cores>

-For now, you need to call make by hand, but this will be automated.
-The command `pip install -e .` installs the package in editable mode (for developers).
+This takes a while.
+The command `pip install -v -e .` installs the package in editable mode (for developing the Python layer) and with verbose output, so that you can watch the compilation happening.
+Warnings can be ignored, but watch out for errors.

-Because of the architectural transition and there are many issues on mac, building from source may be a bit complicated.
-Using brew gcc and python it is possible to build the code by:

-    CC=gcc-10 CXX=gcc-10 FC=gfortran-10 PYTHON_EXE=/usr/local/opt/python@3.8/bin/python3 make -jXXX

-Replace `gcc-10` by your version in brew.
-The official Mac Python is currently broken due to the transition to Apple Silicon, but it is possible to build with a bit of hacking.
-But currently
-I don't use a Mac and cannot debug it.

-### With docker
+To run the tests or try the examples, it is convenient use this modified `pip install` instead:

+    pip install -v -e .'[test,examples]'

+This installs impy and additional optional Python packages to run tests and examples.

+If installation from source fails, please look into the subsection below which explains how to install in impy in a verified docker environment.
+The docker environment has a properly set up environment verified by us, so that the installation is guaranteed to succeed.

+### From source in Docker

 This guide works on Linux and OSX.
-You need a running docker server.
-Please google how to set up docker on your machine.
+You need a running Docker server.
+Please google how to set up Docker on your machine.

     # download impy
     git clone --recursive https://github.com/impy-project/impy